 The importance of a strong, positive brand cannot be overstated.

-So, do you need to rebrand?
+So, do you need to rebrand your business?
 Here are seven clear indicators that your brand needs a makeover:

 If people don’t understand what you do, a rebrand is absolutely necessary.
 When people visit your website, read your emails and other marketing materials, and see your logo, they should understand what you do and the market you serve.